Château de Pregny

 The Château de Pregny, sometimes referred to as the Rothschild Castle, is a castle in the municipality of Pregny-Chambésy of the Canton of Geneva in Switzerland.
 It is a Swiss heritage site of national significance.

 History

-The chateau was built in 1858 by the Swiss banker, Adolphe Carl de Rothschild, who died childless in 1900.
+The château was built in 1858 by the Swiss banker, Adolphe Carl de Rothschild, who died childless in 1900.
 He bequeathed to a cousin, Maurice de Rothschild of the Rothschild banking family of France, who in turn left it to his son, Edmond Adolphe de Rothschild.

-The property remains in the family and as at 2013 is the principal residence of Edmond's widow, Nadine.
+During World War II, Château de Pregny escaped the Nazi looting that befell many other Rothschild properties across Europe.

+In 1957, following the death of Maurice de Rothschild, he bequeathed his estate to the State of Geneva while retaining a right of usufruct for the Rothschild family.
+The chateau was then occupied by his son, Edmond de Rothschild, and his wife, Nadine.
+From 2017 to 2021, the chateau was inhabited by Benjamin de Rothschild and his wife, Ariane, and then, following his death, solely by the latter.